corlinp/whisperer/README.md

 ## Usage

-1. Click the Whisperer icon in your menu bar to see its status
+1. Click the Whisperer icon in your menu bar to open the interface
 2. Position your cursor where you want text to appear
 3. Hold down the right Option key and speak
 4. Release the Option key when you're done
 5. The transcribed text will be typed into your active application

+## Interface

+- **Status Indicator**: Shows whether the app is ready or recording
+- **Last Transcription**: Displays your most recently transcribed text
+- **Settings**: Easily accessible through the gear icon
+  - API Key Management: Enter and test your OpenAI API key
+  - Custom Prompt: Add context to improve transcription accuracy
+  - Accessibility Settings: Quick access to system permissions

 ## How It Works